knewplay/oop-fundamentals/oop_fundamentals.md

 - `Zombie`: Another subclass of `Monster` with its own unique attributes and methods.

 We'll create a simple game scenario where the player encounters different types of monsters and interacts with them using the principles of OOP.

+### Defining the Classes

+Before diving into the code, let's discuss how to organize our classes.
+In a real-world application, it's essential to maintain a clean and organized codebase.
+To achieve this, we will place each class in a separate file.
+This way, our code is modular and easier to manage.
+For instance:

+- `monster.py`: Contains the base `Monster` class.
+- `goblin.py`: Contains the `Goblin` class, which inherits from `Monster`.
+- `zombie.py`: Contains the `Zombie` class, which inherits from `Monster`.
+- `player.py`: Contains the `Player` class.
+- `main.py`: Contains the main game logic and interactions.

+By structuring our files this way, we ensure that each class is self-contained and can be easily maintained or extended in the future.